ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {CODE analyzers_6@Indexes\Analyzers.cs /}

-Next, send the analyzer to a specific database using the operation `PutAnalyzersOperation`.
+Next, define the analyzer for a specific database using the operation `PutAnalyzersOperation`.
 Or, to make it a server-wide analyzer, use `PutServerWideOperation`.
 These operations are very similar in how they work.
 Both of them take one parameter: either an `AnalyzerDefinition`, or an array of `AnalyzerDefinition`'s.